virtualknight8/my-portfolio/README.md

 ## About Me

 Hello!
-I am a passionate frontend developer.
+My name is Ankit Yadav and I am a passionate frontend developer.
 I have created this portfolio project to showcase my skills and projects using HTML, CSS, and Vanilla JavaScript.

 ### Technologies Used